 30. Paint a 3D snow scene with homemade puff paint.

 31. Whip up some maple sugar snow ice cream with fresh snow!

 32. Throw some apple chips in the oven.

-33. Burn some energy making butter like the olden days.
+33. Burn some energy making butter like in the olden days.

 Kitchen utensils make great armor for an indoor role-playing game.
 Photo by Anna Fader